- Midterm Feedback Evaluations

 Learning is a two way street and everyone can benefit from some constructive feedback and reflection.
 Below are some popular methods for collecting feedback about your teaching.

-- What do you like most about this course and/or its teaching methods?
+- What do you like most about this course and/or the teaching of it?

-- What do you like least about the course and/or its teaching methods?
+- What do you like least about the course and/or the instructor’s teaching of it?

 - What suggestions can you offer that would make this course a better learning experience?